-MAC Student Handbook (campus format) Information, Policies, and Resources
+Master of Accounting Student Handbook (campus format) Information, Policies, and Resources

-Class of 2025
+Class of 2026

 Faculty, staff, and students in UNC Kenan-Flagler's Master of Accounting Program enjoy a relationship of mutual respect, open communication, and shared responsibility in the program's success.
 Faculty and staff will communicate program expectations, policies, and procedures to the students.
 The student's role is to become familiar with the program and its policies.